-There is something wonderful about running unabandoned through the trees with no particular purpose beyond the joy of movement and moment.
+There is something wonderful about running unabandoned through the trees with no particular purpose beyond the joy of movement and the moment.

 I found myself wondering why in the great literary tales, the forest is an essential stop on the hero’s journey.
 I think it is because meandering lost through the vast woodlands grants the hero an opportunity to discover depths of self, literally and metaphorically.
-To achieve true contentment, the hero must overcome the challenge of embracing who and what you are; raw and naked without societal buffers of defined roles and labels.
+To achieve true contentment, the hero must overcome the challenge of embracing who and what they are; raw and naked without societal buffers of defined roles and labels.